 In particular, riparian buffers—trees and shrubs planted along streams—provide outstanding benefits, reducing nitrogen, phosphorus, and sediment pollution in both rural and urban landscapes.
-Research suggests that riparian buffers remove 19–65 percent of the nitrogen; 30–45 percent of the phosphorus; and 40–60 percent of the sediment that would otherwise enter adjacent streams.
+Research suggests that riparian buffers remove from 19 to 65 percent of the nitrogen pollution; 30 to 45 percent of the phosphorus pollution; and 40 to 60 percent of the sediment that would otherwise enter adjacent streams.
 Beyond their filtering prowess, tree canopies shade and cool water, helping to prevent wide fluctuations in temperatures that can stress fish and other aquatic life, and also help stabilize stream banks and reduce erosion.
 Furthermore, streamside forests sequester carbon and can provide habitat for wildlife, including pollinators, and act as wildlife corridors, providing cover and food sources.

-To save the Bay, forests need to flourish throughout the watershed.
+To save the Bay, forests need to flourish throughout the watershed and greenways in our neighborhoods.
 In addition to planting thousands of trees in critical areas, CBF will continue fighting for strong and sustainable forest protections that will allow trees to continue their water filtering prowess and many other benefits, for generations to come.

 See our blog for stories about the importance of trees in the Chesapeake Bay watershed.